BaitsTZ/SystemCheck/README.txt

 Welcome to SCS!

-To start the software, you need to execute (double click) the SCS.exe.
+To start the software, you need to download the .rar file and extract it.
 This will give a folder called SCS. in this folder all needed files are provided.
 Using Launcher.exe will begin the software.

 ## Greetings